isomerpages/moe-anchorgreenpri/_holistic-education/Curriculum/Mathematics.md

 ##### Pedagogy Approaches

-The Concrete-Pictorial-Abstract (CPA) approach, based on Jerome Bruner's conception of enactive, iconic and symbolic modes of representation, is the main pedagogical approach use in AGPS's math classrooms.
+Our department employs a variety of teaching methods including the Concrete-Pictorial-Abstract (CPA) approach, Inquiry-Based Learning (IBL) and the use of technology (e-pedagogy).

 ##### Key Programmes